FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 }
 ```

-**Note** Attribute values vary based on the different data types they are:
+   **Note:** Attribute values vary based on the different data types they are:

 * `stringValue` Text, TextArea, DropDown,
 * `booValue` Checkbox
 * `dateTimeValue` Date, DateTime
 * `doubleValue` Number, Currency

-**Note**: Root `templateId` is set to the `id` for the activity template you wish to set, nested `templateId` is an Id of Attribute Template.
+   **Note:** Root `templateId` is set to the `id` for the activity template you wish to set, nested `templateId` is an Id of Attribute Template.
 The attribute is listed in the `activityAttributeTemplates` section of the response received in step 2.
 See the attributes: Attribute 1-1 & Attribute 1-2.

 6. POST request to `/funnel/v2/activities`.
 Now you will need to back-fill activity 2 in the same way as you did activity 1 in the previous step.
 Example request body: